Oi u luzi chervona kalyna: Russian invasion of Ukraine

 Since then, new versions have appeared on YouTube, including remixes of the original remix.

+On 28 June 2022 over 1,000 singers from more than 50 countries performed the song in what became the world's largest online performance according to the Guinness World Book of Records.

 Banned in Crimea

 Following the 2014 annexation of Crimea, and then the 2022 Russian invasion of Ukraine, singing "nationalist anthems" such as "Chervona Kalyna" in Crimea was deemed to discredit the Russian army, and was punished by fines and imprisonment.
 In September 2022, the Russian occupation authorities in Crimea jailed and fined members of a wedding party for "discrediting" the Russian Armed Forces by playing the song.
 The singers of the song in an online video were imprisoned and fined.

 Sergey Aksyonov, the Russian leader of the Crimean peninsula, warned that authorities would punish people harshly for singing such songs.
 He said that "People who do this are acting like traitors", and that there was a special FSB security service group working on the matter.